dfanology/dfanology.github.io/scitech/EUVIL.md

 where $$p$$ is the periodicity of the image, $$q$$ is the periodicity of the grating, $$\lambda$$ is the wavelength, $$\theta$$ is the diffraction angle, and $$m$$ is the diffraction order (0, 1, 2, ...).
 From this equation you can see that:

-1. The image is at the diffraction limit.
+1. The propagating intensity distribution is z-independent and is therefore non-diffracting.
 2. The image is independent of wavelength.
 As the wavelength changes so does the diffraction angle, but the $$k$$ vector parallel to the plane remains the same.
 Therefore the periodicity of the image is fixed by the grating periodicity.
 3. The resolution limit occurs at $$\theta = 90\unicode{xB0}$$ (for the first diffraction order $$m = 1$$) which corresponds to 6.75 nm  for EUV wavelength (i.e. 3.325 nm half-pitch).